-In this guide to Italy with a toddler or baby, we will share some travel tips to help you make the most of your time in Italy, we will give you some ideas of where to go in Italy with a baby or toddler and some of the best things to do in Italy with young children.
+In this guide to Italy with a toddler or baby, we will share some travel tips to help you make the most of your time in Italy, we will give you some ideas of where to go in Italy with a baby or toddler and some of the best things to do in Italy with babies or toddlers.

 Is Italy Baby-Friendly?